Q. Must a comma always precede the phrase “such as”? If not, what is the rule for when there should be a comma?

 Unrestrictive: Don’t you love that lucky, jazzy feeling, such as when you meet someone cute or find money in your pocket?
 [I love that feeling, unrestricted; here are some examples of it.]

-(And thanks to questions such as yours, we now treat this specific question in CMOS; see 6.27 in the sixteenth edition.)
+(And thanks to questions such as yours, we now treat this specific question in CMOS; see paragraph 6.50 in the seventeenth edition.)